 Before the churches came a cemetery.
 The Hebrew Cemetery opened near the end of the nineteenth century.
 At that time it was amid farmland, away form major roads.
 Soon, however, U.S. Route 60 ran by its gate.
 The federal highway linked Williamsburg, Denbigh, Newport News, and Hampton, and connected them by ferry with Virginia Beach and Norfolk.

 Orthodox Jews from Newport News established the Hebrew Cemetery in 1895.
 This was just one year after their congregation, Adath Jeshurun, built is first synagogue.

 Newport News sprang to life as an industrial center after the Chesapeake & Ohio Railway reached the mouth of the James River in 1881.
 The city expanded toward the east.
-Railway, streetcar lines, and a road paved with oyster shells (called Shell Road) ran through the Newport News’s East End and beyond, connecting the city with Hampton, Ft.
+A Railroad, streetcar lines, and a road paved with oyster shells (called Shell Road) ran through the Newport News’s East End and beyond, connecting Newport News with Hampton, Ft.
 Monroe, and bayside leisure centers.
-These were segregated as was the rest of Virginia society: Buckroe Beach and Old Point Comfort were for whites Bay Shore Beach for blacks.
+These were segregated as was the rest of Virginia society: Buckroe Beach and Old Point Comfort were for whites, Bay Shore Beach for blacks.

-Newport News residents located their main cemetery, Greenlawn, along these connections, two miles from the city center, in 1888.
+Newport News’s white residents located their main cemetery, Greenlawn, along these connections in 1888, two miles from the city center.
+African Americans established Pleasant Grove cemetery just to the east, along Shell Road.
 The city’s Jews chose a more remote location a mile further toward Hampton and further from the rail lines.
 It was just beyond the land that that Newport News developers had acquired for development.

 In 1910, Kecoughtan Road, the first paved roadway connecting Hampton to Newport News, opened on the south side of the cemetery and sped the development of central Wythe.